 Even better: Wayne Manor’s entrance to the Batcave is no longer behind the traditional grandfather clock, but an old-school arcade cabinet.
 And now I can’t help but imagine that Bruce’s pre-Batman training trip took some interesting stopovers.

 But wait, there’s more!

 Since Steven Melching seems determined to keep the spotlight on Alfred, he decides to make Alfred dogged enough to personally go after Ozzie just for stealing a serving tray (to be fair, it was a shiny tray).
 Now, while Alfred is much beloved in pretty much all incarnations of Batman, writing him into a starring or co-starring role is much harder than it looks (That Other Show tried it a few times and none of them were very good), mainly because his dry wit and disarming compassion works better in smaller doses.

 That said, Melching’s Alfred does have a wonderfully English sense of insult.
 Who else would call Ozzie a “homunculus”?

 Meanwhile, Bruce gets out of doing any actual detective work again.
 All he has to do is brood on the highest building in Gotham for a sec or two and the lead comes right to him.

 Now, Penguin having birds as assistants/pets has been a staple of the character since at least the 1950s, but I don’t think any of them pushed it as far as this episode does.
-Personally, I dig it – the showrunners go a little out of their way to make the birds look as demonic as possible, but the idea of Penguin an endless, airborne swarm of minions is one that’s well worth experimenting with.
+Personally, I dig it – the showrunners try a little too hard to make the birds look as demonic as possible, but the idea of Penguin an endless, airborne swarm of minions is one that’s well worth experimenting with.

-Sadly, these feathered fiends are rather horribly upstaged by the Penguin’s other help: the Kabuki twins.
+Sadly, these feathered fiends are quickly and rather horribly upstaged by the Penguin’s other help: the Kabuki twins.